 How to Order Fast Food Without Destroying Your DietArticle posted in: Diet & Nutrition

 Fast food on a diet?
 It sounds like a misnomer.
-But the truth is that you can make healthy choices at a drive-through or quick counter service restaurant that won’t totally derail your healthy lifestyle.
+But the truth is that you can make healthy choices at a drive-thru or quick counter service restaurant that won’t totally derail your healthy lifestyle.
 We know that life is hectic and sometimes grabbing something quick on the go is your best option.
-Other times you might even find yourself in an airport or other location where the only option is fast food, but don’t distress.
+Other times you might even find yourself in an airport or another location where the only option is fast food, but don’t distress.
 Following some of these general rules of thumb will help guide you in making a healthy choice when ordering fast food on a diet.

 While fried foods likely make up a large portion of the fast food menu, this is also the number one thing to avoid.
 Foods like chicken strips, chicken nuggets and fries are packed with fat and calories.
 Generally speaking, you also want to avoid cheese, soda, shakes and anything that is “supersized” or “extra-large.”
 Also, be careful about sauces.
 Mayonnaise can add unwanted fat.
 And many fast food joints also have their own “special sauces” that can be surprisingly high in fat and calories for even that one little serving.